GarrettSoftware/KeyValueReader/README.md

-# KeyValueReader - simple key-value file reader
+# KeyValueReader 1.0 (beta)

+## Releases
+Each release is tagged.
+The main branch should contain the latest release.
+The easiest way to get the latest release is to either `git clone` the repository or select the "Download ZIP" button from the main page.

 ## Overview
 This software implements a single class to easily add basic file input to your programs.
 Just put KeyValueReader.cpp and KeyValueReader.h in your project and add the extra sources to your build scripts.
-Basic usage looks like the following (with error checking omitted for simplicity).
+Basic usage looks like the following.

     string runType;
     int problemSize;